MicrosoftDocs/VBA-Docs/api/Excel.InvertIfNegative.md

 # InvertIfNegative Property

-True if Microsoft Graph inverts the pattern in the item when it corresponds to a negative number.
+True if Graph inverts the pattern in the item when it corresponds to a negative number.
 Read/write Boolean for all objects, except for the Interior object, which is read/write Variant.

 _expression_. `InvertIfNegative`